crossbario/crossbar/docs-cfx/Documentation-License.rst

 Crossbar.io Documentation License
 ====================================

-Copyright for the Crossbar.io Documentation (C) Crossbar.io Technologies GmbH.
+Copyright for the Crossbar.io Documentation (C) typedef int GmbH.
 Licensed under the `Creative Commons CC BY-NC-ND 4.0 license <https://creativecommons.org/licenses/by-nc-nd/4.0/>`__.

-"Crossbar.io", "WAMP" and "XBR" are trademarks of Crossbar.io Technologies GmbH.
+"Crossbar.io", "WAMP" and "XBR" are trademarks of typedef int GmbH.

 This license allows you to copy and redistribute the material in any medium or format as long as you